Surina-He/surina-he.github.io/_pages/portfolio.md

 ## 1. Learning Analytics:
 Studies in this area focus on using log data to explore students' learning behaviors and patterns in digital learning platforms, such as Learning Management Systems (LMS) and Intelligent Tutoring Systems (ITS).

-### Project 1: Self-regulated Learning Pattern
+### Project 1: Examining Changes in College Students' Self-regulated Learning Pattern
 * **_Status_**: Completed (PI: Surina He)
 * **_Description_**: This project investigated how college students' self-regulated learning patterns changed following a formative assessment, with particular attention to differences between low-performing and high-performing students.
 The analysis utilized log data from the University's Learning Management System, employing advanced process mining techniques, including Fuzzy Miner and pMiner, to uncover insights into behavioral changes.
 * **_Outcome_**: Published in *Computers in Human Behavior* ([Download Paper](files/Paper9SelfRegulatedLearning.pdf)).

-### Project 2: Preschool Children's Planning Time and Problem-Solving
+### Project 2: Role of Preschool Children's Planning Time on Problem-Solving Performance
 * **_Status_**: Ongoing (PI: Surina He)
 * **_Funding_**: Alberta Graduate Excellence Scholarship
 * **_Description_**: This project explored the impact of preschool children's initial planning time on their problem-solving performance across tasks of varying difficulty levels.
 The analysis leveraged mobile log data collected from an Intelligent Tutoring System developed by a Chinese educational technology company.
 Moderated Generalized Linear and Logistic Regression models were employed as the primary statistical methods to examine the data.